austintraver/austintraver/README.md

 ## 🌟 <https://resume.austin.jp>

-- Student at the University of Southern California (USC) ✌🏻
+- ✏️ Student at the University of Southern California (USC) ✌🏻
-- Pursuing a Master's degree in Computer Science 💾
+- 🎓 Pursuing a Master's Degree in Computer Science 👨🏻‍💻

 I run an educational blog called [`helpful.wiki`][wiki] where I teach others about software engineering.
 Consider taking a look.
 Who knows?
 You might just learn something new! 📖